undeluro/uni-yatumas/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.
+Also, thanks to @Kaper432 for helping me with the view part.

 ## License 📄